vipulnaik/diet-exercise-health/events/2024/2024-08-24-foodmarble-aire-2-setup.md

 the breath testing process [here](../../best-practices/best-practices-around-foodmarble-aire-2-breath-testing.md).

-## Update 2024-08-25: exhale recognition seems to have stopped
+## Update 2024-08-25: exhale recognition seems to have stopped temporarily

 On 2024-08-25, when I tried doing a breath test at around 2 PM (this would be my seventh breath test) I cancelled my first attempt because